 - Allocate another 10-15% towards the stock market, via a few select indexes/ETFs (hello, aktiesparekonto)

 - Use the rest to buy real estate! (show me something good soon, imbro!)
+(EDIT: Hello, Property #1)

 I was kind of hoping for brickshare.dk to launch something interesting in Q1, but it appear that they’ve lost their mojo and gotten themselves into some sort of trouble with the authorities (that’s the word on the street – but since they’ve failed to inform the public about what’s actually going on, we don’t really know what’s happening – but they are not accepting new signups at the moment, and previously promised projects are yet to be seen).
 I expect them to resolve the issues in Q2 though, so hopefully we’ll see some good news from them shortly (we’re giving them the benefit of the doubt 😉 ).
+(EDIT: We now know that they were working on attaining a so-called FAIF-license with the danish FSA, which they have received and have now released several new projects)

 Anyway, why am I planning to invest 70-80% of my FIRE pot in passive real estate investments? – KISS!